-In the longer term, we plan to introduce ‘Objective Based Testing’ for the early mathematical modules of our Associate qualification.
+In the longer term, we plan to introduce ‘Objective-Based Testing’ for the early mathematical modules of our Associate qualification.
 This will support a move to more contemporary, high standard assessments, similar to those used by other regulated professional bodies.
-Objective based testing will also enable machine marking, with the potential to offer more flexible, on-demand style testing in the future.
+Objective-based testing will also enable machine marking, with the potential to offer more flexible, on-demand style testing in the future.

 Growing the portfolio of Lifelong Learning is central to the Learning Change Programme.

-Our enhanced Lifelong Learning offer will complement and build on that provided by your employers, providing you with opportunities to refresh your knowledge and skills with continuous learning and self-reflection, building new competencies to support your career aspirations, and enable you to take greater ownership of your professional learning and development.
+Our enhanced Lifelong Learning offer will complement and build on that provided by your employers, providing you with opportunities to refresh your knowledge and skills with continuous learning and self-reflection, building new competencies to support your career aspirations, and enabling you to take greater ownership of your professional learning and development.

 We have already taken the initial steps to expand our Lifelong Learning offer with the recent launch of our Banking and Sustainability lifelong learning microsites.
 Demand for certified Lifelong Learning opportunities remains strong, and we plan to build on the success of our Certificate in Data Science.

 We will engage with members, employers, and others to scope the required breadth of the IFoA’s future Lifelong Learning offering.
-We will deliver new content in a range of formats, some co-developed with partners or sourced from relevant third-parties, as well as specific bespoke learning developed specifically by IFoA members.
+We will deliver new content in a range of formats, some co-developed with partners or sourced from relevant third parties, as well as specific bespoke learning developed specifically by IFoA members.